-- 1. List the important topics for study that will be included in this course. - 2.
+- Specify the course name and number and select an appropriate suffix for the course title.
+For instance, if your special focus will be "the assessment of special student populations", the exact title of the course will be DIR761: Selected Topics: Assessment of Special Student Populations.
+Note: The Office of the Dean of University College must approve the final course title. - 2.
+List the important topics for study that will be included in this course. - 3.
 List the objectives for the course, indicating what competencies, skills and knowledge will be gained through completion of the course.
-These learning objectives should be described as outcomes in measurable terms. - 3.
-List at least one primary textbook associated with the topics listed for this course, and include a brief bibliography of other important learning resources (journals, videotapes, conferences, field sites and so on). - 4.
-Clarify the timetable for communications with the instructor during the project. - 5.
+These learning objectives should be described as outcomes in measurable terms. - 4.
+List at least one primary textbook associated with the topics listed for this course, and include a brief bibliography of other important learning resources (journals, videotapes, conferences, field sites and so on). - 5.
+Clarify the timetable for communications with the instructor during the project. - 6.
 Explain the importance or the need for the studies.
 Clarify how the course might contribute to the betterment of your community, profession, environment or academic discipline.
-Explore the potential benefits to your personal, scholarly, and professional development. - 6.
+Explore the potential benefits to your personal, scholarly, and professional development. - 7.
 Identify the settings and locations and describe the situation within which the studies will be conducted.
-Include contact information (full address, telephone number, and email address), as appropriate, for outside sponsor organizations involved with you in the conduct of your studies in this course. - 7.
+Include contact information (full address, telephone number, and email address), as appropriate, for outside sponsor organizations involved with you in the conduct of your studies in this course. - 8.
 Identify in detail the primary activities that will be undertaken and their sequence in the conduct of the studies and carefully identify the expected outcomes.

-Assignment #3: Literature Review of Research Methods
+Assignment #3: Literature Review

 Conduct a library and Internet search for scholarly literature in texts and journals specifically related to the selected topics under investigation within the course, under the direction and guidance of the instructor.
-By design, this should be an exhaustive but narrow and well-focused gathering of literature within the defined area under investigation with emphasis upon applied issues student's field of dissertation research.
+By design, this should be an exhaustive but narrow and well-focused gathering of literature within the defined area under investigation with emphasis upon applied issues in the degree field.
+Review the literature and assess its effectiveness, as a tool for the application of theories, principles, and practices (philosophical, historical, sociocultural, and global implications for the field) within the professional area under investigation.
 Make journal notations concerning the salient points of all readings and prepare an annotated bibliography that identifies the many ways the literature informs practice or readies you for more advanced studies.